OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Profile.md

 # Profile

-In the personal menu under the option "Profile" you can change your personal data and set up your business card.
+In the personal menu under the "Profile" option, you can change your personal data and set up your business card.
 Simply complete the fields provided.

 Changes to the e-mail address will only be applied if the new e-mail address